Skip to main content

 Based on the submissions filed and historical patterns, here are the three most likely outcomes:

-All three scenarios put the minimum wage above $26/hr for the first time.
-The question is how far above.
+The ACTU's 5% scenario would push the minimum wage above $26/hr for the first time.
+The question is how close the other scenarios get.

 What would each scenario mean for your take-home pay?